 These recommendations have served as a “road map” for Pontchartrain’s restoration.
 Since 1995, many of the listed items have been or are being addressed and numerous projects implemented.
 Education and outreach programs have addressed urban runoff, wetland loss, and water quality issues for students and adults.
 On the ground habitat restoration projects have tackled submerged aquatic vegetation, shoreline stability, and using wetlands to filter and treat stormwater and waste water treatment.

 LPBF has also partnered to develop several waste water management plans and infrastructure improvement plans, construct livestock waste retentions lagoons, implemented extensive water quality monitoring, and other activities.

 All of these projects, as well as plentiful technical investigations have contributed greatly to the understanding and restoration of the Pontchartrain Basin.

-Comprehensive Management Plan (Adobe pdf format)
+Comprehensive Management Plan (CMP)

 Comprehensive Habitat Management Plan for the Pontchartrain Basin

 With the SAVE OUR LAKE campaign declared a success in 2002, LPBF created a Comprehensive Habitat Management Plan (CHMP) to provide goals, strategies and methods designed for Basin sustainability.
 The CHMP was developed by a science and engineering committee and reviewed by a second panel of coastal experts.
 For more information, please visit the other sections of our website.